 If you’re a person who frequently flies with your dog, it may be advantageous to buy an airline-approved dog crate rather than a standard one.
-As long as your Husky won’t destroy it, this crate can serve the dual purpose of an at-home crate and an air or car travel crate.
+As long as he won’t destroy it, this crate can serve the dual purpose of an at-home crate and an air or car travel crate.
 Just keep in mind that many different air carriers have different requirements when it comes to approved crates.

-We love that this crate is lightweight and ideal for travel and it also has a darker interior feel which can have a calming effect on dogs.
-Great for traveling, this medium sized crate is perfect for those on a budget that need something purely for transport.
+We love that this crate is lightweight and ideal for travel, and it also has a darker interior feel which can have a calming effect on dogs.
+Great for traveling, this medium-sized crate is perfect for those on a budget that need something purely for transport.
 We wouldn’t recommend this crate for everyday use if you plan to crate train your pup.

 Frisco Indoor & Outdoor Soft Sided Crate

 - Clips can lock doors for added security.

 Huskies are extremely active dogs.
 This makes them an ideal companion for adventurous folks who like to hike, travel, and go camping.
 For situations like this, it’s essential to have a portable pet carrier on hand.
 The Frisco Soft Pet Crate is not ideal for extended periods of time crated, but you can’t beat it for travel use.